AlexisBDL/StoryManager/README.md

 story edit <ID> [-t -d -e] <value>
 ```

 Change a field value in the story ID except "Tasks" and "State".
-You can midify title with -t or description with -d or effort with -e
+You can modify title with -t or description with -d or effort with -e
 ______________________________
 ```
 story show <ID>